Summer Reading 2018

 The HAISLN list offers suggestions for books students going into second grade will enjoy.
 We expect students to read at least ten on their reading level this summer.
 A form on which to keep a list of all the books they read can be found online.
 The list should be signed by a parent and returned to their new second grade teacher on the first day of school.

 Students entering fourth grade are required to read at least ten books this summer.
 There is a form on which to keep a list of the books they read.
-Students will also need to complete at least one "reflection" for a title on their reading list.
-Titles may be fiction or nonfiction.
 The HAISLN list has recommended titles for entering fourth grade and is a great place to start looking for summer titles.

 REQUIRED CLASS READING: